-Tinnitus Treatment
+Brisbane’s Tinnitus Treatment Clinic

+Tinnitus is a persistent and disruptive disorder that typically manifests as ringing or phantom sounds in one or both ears.
+If you’re living with chronic tinnitus, know that help is available.
 Our physiotherapists at the Headache, Neck and Jaw Clinic offer tinnitus treatment that can relieve the stress and symptoms of jaw-related tinnitus.

-Had Treatment Before and it Didn’t Work?
+Had Tinnitus Treatment Before and It Didn’t Work?

 Tinnitus is persistent and incredibly frustrating.
 It can also have a major impact on your life, with about 2% of Australians reporting that their tinnitus is very distressing.